kontainapp/km/docs/FAQ.md

 *   Can I view Kontain’s interaction with KVM?

     You can use `trace-cmd record` and `trace-cmd report` to observe kvm activity.
-[For more details on trace-cmd see](https://www.linux-kvm.org/page/Tracing).[https://www.linux-kvm.org/page/Tracing](https://www.linux-kvm.org/page/Tracing)
+For more details on trace-cmd, see [https://www.linux-kvm.org/page/Tracing](https://www.linux-kvm.org/page/Tracing).